 Submit readings to:

-Hydrant permits are valid for one, two, three or 12 months from the date of issuance.
-Its expiration date is located on the bottom of the permit.
+Hydrant permits are valid through the date of the backflow certification.
+The expiration date is located on the bottom of the permit.

-To renew a permit, bring the meter and annual backflow test report to Denver Water’s Meter Shop for calibration testing.
+To renew a permit, email or fax a certified annual backflow test report along with a new permit application.
 Past due account balances must be paid in full prior to renewing a permit.

 Violations to the hydrant use policy